First joint observation by the underground gravitational-wave detector, KAGRA, with GEO600: GEO--KAGRA Observing Run

 The construction of KAGRA started in 2010.
 However, the start of tunnel excavation was delayed until 2012 due to a major earthquake on March 11, 2011.
 The tunnel excavation was completed by May 2014, then the installation of the laser interferometer started \cite{KAGRA2018,KAGRA:2020tym}.
 The initial test of KAGRA with room temperature mirrors was completed by March 2016, and the first operation of the 3\,km Michelson interferometer was done from March to April 2016 \cite{KAGRA2018,KAGRA:2020tym}.
 After the cryogenic systems and mirrors were installed, a test operation of the interferometer with one cryogenic mirror was performed from April 28 to May 6, 2018 \cite{KAGRA:2019htd}.

 By April 2019, most of the interferometer components had been installed, and the commissioning work started.
 In August 2019, the first lock of the Fabry--Perot Michelson interferometer configuration was achieved.
 The first lock of the power-recycled Fabry--Perot Michelson interferometer (PRFPMI) configuration was accomplished in January 2020.
-The output mode cleaner was ready by that time.
-This enabled us to upgrade the signal readout scheme from a conventional radio-frequency (RF) readout to a direct-current (DC) readout in February 2020.
+The signal readout scheme was upgraded from a conventional radio-frequency (RF) readout to a direct-current (DC) readout with an output mode cleaner in February 2020.
 The injected laser power was 5\,W. The power recycling gain for the carrier field in the PRFPMI configuration was measured to be around 11--12.
-The circulating power in the Fabry-Perot arm cavities was 21--25\,kW per arm.
+The circulating power in the Fabry--Perot arm cavities was 21--25\,kW per arm.

 Over the course of six months from August 2019, the detector noise floor was reduced by 3--4 orders of magnitude.
 A standard measure of interferometer sensitivity is the volume- and angle-averaged distance to which the inspiral of a 1.4\,$M_\odot$--1.4\,$M_\odot$ binary system can be detected with a matched-filter \ac{SNR} of at least 8 \cite{Finn:1992xs,KAGRA:2013pob}.
 From February 25 to March 10, 2020, KAGRA conducted observations with a \ac{BNS} observable range of about 600\,kpc.
 After further commissioning work, the sensitivity of KAGRA was improved to reach a \ac{BNS} observable range of approximately 1\,Mpc by the end of March.
 KAGRA then performed an observation run jointly with GEO from April 7 through 20, 2020.
 Since the thermal noise was not a major noise source at this point, the test-mass mirrors were not cooled during this run.
 Further details of the detector design and construction history are given in \cite{KAGRA:2020tym}.